avcoder/unit06-lesson07/slides.md

   </BrowserRouter>
   ```
 - 🤔 Now examine React dev tools > Components

+---
+transition: slide-left
+---

+# Exercise: Basic Routing
+(5 min) Refactor App.tsx such that our nav displays and navigates to every Lesson we've done so far

 - in `App.tsx`:
   ```jsx
   import { Routes, Route, Link } from "react-router";